JayTechDev/GuardTech/SECURITY.md

 ## Third-Party Libraries
 When using third-party libraries, follow these guidelines:
 1. Library Selection: Use reputable libraries from trusted sources.
-2. Version Management: Keep libraries used by Power up to date.
+2. Version Management: Keep libraries used by GuardTech up to date.